cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 ### How to Configure Inline Mutes

-While you can mute alerts to shared global [**Mute Groups**](/http-apis/alerts/mute-groups) using `config.mute_group_ids`, you can also configure **Inline Mutes** directly on a specific Alert Rule.
+While you can link alerts to shared global [**Mute Groups**](/http-apis/alerts/mute-groups) using `config.mute_group_ids`, you can also configure **Inline Mutes** directly on a specific Alert Rule.
 Place the exact same configuration schema you would use for a Mute Group inside the `"mute"` object of the Alert Rule payload.

 <Tabs>
   <TabItem value="weekend" label="Weekend Mute" default>